alexisgourdol/IIPE-hackathon/README.md

 # Data analysis :
-- Document here the project: Hackathon _Hacking Educational Planning - IIPE-UNESCO x Latitudes_
+- Project: Hackathon -- _Hacking Educational Planning - IIPE-UNESCO x Latitudes_
-- Description: Chellenge #3 Testing the use of inspection report textual data and modeling it in the form of thematic mapping to contribute to the improvement of the quality of education.
+- Description: Challenge #3 - Testing the use of inspection report textual data and modeling it in the form of thematic mapping to contribute to the improvement of the quality of education.
 - Data Source: [Department of Education, Ireland](https://www.education.ie/en/Publications/Inspection-Reports-Publications/Whole-School-Evaluation-Reports-List?pageNumber=1)
 - Type of analysis: Text mining, NLP, geospatial representation of text
 - Links: